Working Metrics 1.0

 Water is already in short supply in parts of the world and will become increasingly scarce as populations increase and climate change continues to alter weather patterns.
 In many places, water is also getting more expensive.
 Efficient irrigation is a critical component of sustainable crop production.

 The Applied Water Use Efficiency metric measures the total amount of applied water used to produce the crop.
-Note: a second metric, in development but not yet finalized, is Simple Irrigation Efficiency, which measures the amount of water applied to the crop relative to the crop’s water need resulting from transpiration and soil evaporation (ETc).
+Note: a second SISC water metric, Simple Irrigation Efficiency, measures the amount of water applied to the crop relative to the crop’s water need resulting from transpiration and soil evaporation (ETc), see below for more info on the SIE metric.

 View or download the full Applied Water Use Efficiency metric.